 The Office of Financial Aid uses federal guidelines to develop cost-of-attendance budgets.
 Consideration for budget increases related to child care costs, health care issues and additional credits must be requested in writing and should include appropriate supporting documentation.
 Listed below is additional information concerning the components of our cost of attendance.

-Fees: Students are charged an $820 university fee as well as a $170 student government fee.
-In Medical Year 1 and 2, there is an additional $430 dining fee.
+Fees: Students are charged an $840 university fee that cover the experiences and services that complement and support academics, a $170 student government fee.
+In Medical Year 1 and 2, there is an additional $440 dining fee.

 USMLE Exams: A one-time expense is allotted for the cost of taking the USMLE Step 1 and Step 2 CK Exams.

 Living Allowance: The living expense portion of the budget (rent, meals, utilities and personal expenses) is listed for students who are living in an off-campus apartment as well as for those who are living at home with parent(s).
 These amounts are based on information from the Bureau of Labor Statistics (BLS) and the Consumer Price Index Urban (CPI-U) for the Northeast as of December 2020.
 The moderate Year 1, 10-month budget for both living situations does not include living expenses for the summer or other debt.

 Transportation: This amount is based on data from the Consumer Expenditure Survey for the Northeast and reflects increases in the Consumer Price Index Urban as calculated by the Bureau of Labor Statistics.
 The transportation allowance does not take into consideration expenses related to owning a car or relocating to Connecticut.